williamouyang/okta.github.io/_source/docs/guides/okta_sign-in_widget.md

     <link href="https://your-website.example.com/static/css/custom-okta-theme-1.0.2.css" type="text/css" rel="stylesheet">

-## Customizing widget features and text labels with Javascript
+## Customizing widget features and text labels with JavaScript

 The configuration options that are passed to the `OktaSignIn()` constructor are used to configure the functionality and text labels